jlortiz528/academic-kickstart/content/publication/nle/index.md

 publication_types: ["9"]

 # Publication name and optional abbreviated publication name.
-publication: Working Paper
+# publication: Working Paper
 publication_short:

 abstract: Among professional forecasters, the same respondent simultaneously over- and underreacts to distinct macroeconomic variables.
 I show that these empirical patterns can arise in nonlinear environments, where rational forecasters are unable to obtain an optimal and exact estimate of the state via the Kalman filter.
 I consider stochastic volatility as the source of nonlinearities and assume that forecasters must approximate the state by selecting an approximation function from a set of costly alternatives.
 According to my model, over- and underreactions depend crucially on the underlying signal-to-noise ratio.
 In particular, the scope for overreactions is decreasing in the signal precision.
 I conclude that error predictability is not prima-facie evidence against rationality.

 # Summary.
 An optional shortened abstract.
 summary: Professional forecasters tend to over- and underreact to different macroeconomic variables.
-I build a model of nonlinear rational expectations that is able replicate this fact.
-I find that the key determinant of over- and underreactions is the underlying signal-to-noise ratio.
+A model that incorporates unobserved time varying volatility is able replicate this fact.
+I find that a key determinant of over- and underreactions is the underlying signal-to-noise ratio.

 tags:
 # - Source Themes